opencpn-radar-pi/radar_pi/README.md

 Downloads
 ---------

-The latest binary version for Microsoft Windows can be downloaded at http://opencpn-navico-radar-plugin.github.io .
+The latest binary version for Microsoft Windows, Linux x86 and x86_64 and OS X can be downloaded at http://opencpn-navico-radar-plugin.github.io .
-We will add Mac and Linux versions over time.

 Compiling
 ---------